Topological bounds on the dynamical growth rate of chemical reaction networks

-Beyond this scenario, our result has also practical implications for open chemical reactors because in a continuously stirred reactor with dilution rate \(d\), the population scale following a possible transient satisfies $\dot{\Omega} = (\Lambda-d)\,\Omega$.
-Then, sustained growth requires \(\Lambda>d\), therefore \(\Lambda\) acts as a dilution threshold above which the system is washed out.
-Combined with Eq.~\eqref{eq:main}, this yields a necessary structural condition for persistence against dilution: even with optimal kinetic tuning, survival at dilution \(d\) is excluded unless \(\alpha>1\) and \(d\) lies below the corresponding growth bound \cite{kolchinsky2025thermodynamics}.
+For a fixed topology, changing rate constants varies the realized growth rate \(\Lambda\) continuously, but only within limits set by the MAF \(\alpha\).
+Thus kinetic tuning can optimize performance within a fixed admissible window, whereas structural changes---such as adding or removing reactions, merging motifs, or rewiring autocatalytic components---can change \(\alpha\) itself and shift the bound.
+This separation suggests a minimal picture for chemical evolution \cite{qian_chemical_2010,sole_fundamental_2024,jain_model_2001}: neutral or adaptive kinetic changes explore growth rates at fixed MAF, while rarer topological changes alter the network-level growth potential.

-In compartmentalized systems with a steady-composition, the growth rate $\Lambda$ controls the rate of change of any extensive quantity besides that of the global population \cite{sughiyama2022chemical}.
-The compartment volume is one such quantity, and indeed, experiments have shown that the compartment volume can inform on the autocatalytic growth of small confined chemical species and that it represents a proxy for fitness when coupling many such compartments together \cite{lu_small-molecule_2024}.
+More practically, this viewpoint turns \(\alpha\) into a target for network engineering.
+A key next step is to develop composition rules for the MAF: which elementary operations, such as adding a reaction, merging species, or coupling autocatalytic motifs, increase or decrease \(\alpha\), and by how much?
+Such rules would connect topological capability, encoded by \(\alpha\), to dynamical realization, encoded by the steady flux, and identify the network motifs that control growth performance \cite{sarkar_design_2019,despons_stability_2025}.

-These interpretations suggest several natural extensions of the present work.
-First, it opens a route towards \emph{network engineering}: using only knowledge of stoichiometry, one could design networks, that could potentially drive growth above a target threshold, or induce a robust decay for \(\alpha\le 1\) (robust decay).
-Pursuing this program requires composition rules for \(\alpha\): which elementary network operations (adding a reaction, merging species, etc.) increase or decrease \(\alpha\) \cite{sarkar_design_2019,despons_stability_2025}, and by how much?
-For related results in the economics literature, see \cite{bapat1995perron}.
-Such a set of design rules would make \(\alpha\) predictive under network modification and enable sharp statements about minimal structural changes needed to shift admissible growth bounds.
+Our result also has practical implications for open chemical reactors \cite{marehalli_srinivas_thermodynamics_2024}.
+In a continuously stirred reactor with dilution rate \(d\), after possible transients the population scale obeys $\dot{\Omega} = (\Lambda-d)\,\Omega$.
+Sustained growth therefore requires \(\Lambda>d\); equivalently, dilution rates above \(\Lambda\) wash out the system.
+Combined with Eq.~\eqref{eq:main}, this gives a necessary structural condition for persistence against dilution: even with optimal kinetic tuning, survival at dilution \(d\) is excluded unless \(\alpha>1\) and \(d\) lies below the corresponding growth bound \cite{kolchinsky2025thermodynamics}.